 Unfortunately the answer to that is a resounding no!
 No you should not start getting excited about traveling to Peru right away.
 That’s not to say here at Gringo Taxis we’re not excited to hear the Lima Airport is reopening.
 And while you’re here, you may want to read how the Lima Airport Taxi’s have changed.

 Peru has been self destructive and has no clear plan to move forward.
 One day tourism is said to be open on July 1st.
 The next is there will be no international tourism until 2021.
 What we actually know so far is this.
-Yes, the international flights to Peru will start “in October”.
+Yes, the international flights to Peru have restarted as of October 1st.
+And as of November 1st Peru is restarting flights to 10 new countries and 25 new cities.
 However from what I can make of the news so far, the only travelers will be, Citizens, Residents, Workers, Students and “other”.
 The word “other” went undefined in the official decree.
 I would only be assuming if I mentioned things like Medical Persons, News Crews or NGO’s.
-Relax, if you’re not on the list.
-Peru will still be here and most likely in a better position health wise than it is today.
+Priority will be to people who are traveling to Peru in order to help control the virus (Covid).
+Relax if you’re not on the list, Peru will still be here and most likely in a better position health wise than it is today.
+All of that said, I have picked up people traveling to Peru as a “tourist” so far all of them have been reuniting with a girlfriend or boyfriend and not actually coming for tourism.

 Is Peru Safe from Covid?